Matthew 13

 “So it will be at the end of the age; the angels will come forth and take out the wicked from among the righteous,

 (a) So it will be.
-The parable of the Net is one of three parables where Jesus provides his own interpretation.
-The other two are the parables of the sower and the wheat and tares (Matt.
-13:18–23, 36–43).
+The Parable of the Net is one of several parables where Jesus speaks of a judgment day separation of the righteous from the wicked (the Wheat and the Weeds, the Sheep and the Goats).

 (c) The angels.
-As in the parable of the Wheat and Weeds, it is the angels who do the separating (Matt.
+As in the Parable of the Wheat and the Weeds, it is the angels who separate the wicked from the righteous (Matt.
 13:41).

 (d) Take out the wicked.
-Judgment day is a day of separation (Matt.
+Judgment Day is a day of separation (Matt.
 25:32).
-Whether it’s the tares being separated from the wheat or the goats being sent away from the sheep, the wicked are removed and the righteous remain.
-They are not removed on account of their sin, which was judged on the cross, but because they have written themselves out of God’s story.
-Those who want no part in what he is doing will have no place in his new home.
+Whether it’s the weeds being separated from the wheat or the goats being sent away from the sheep, the wicked are removed and the righteous remain.
+The wicked are not removed on account of their sin, which was judged at the cross, but because they have written themselves out of God’s story.
+Those who want no part in God’s great restoration plan will have no place in his new creation.

 Matthew 13:50